Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 arr.append(4) # Array is now ["Hi!", 2, 3, 4].
 ```

-GDScript arrays are allocated linearly in memory for speed.
+PScript arrays are allocated linearly in memory for speed.
 Large arrays (more than tens of thousands of elements) may however cause
 memory fragmentation.
 If this is a concern, special types of
 arrays are available.
 These only accept a single data type.
 They avoid memory